-Neither will limited sectional struggles win back some of the greatest losses we have suffered-cuts in social services.
+Neither will limited sectional struggles win back some of the greatest losses we have suffered cuts in social services.

 The public sector will be a major battle ground for the government.
+Just like the 1960's when

-Just like the 1960's when Callaghan was treasurer, the government will tightly restrict pay rises for public workers.
+Callaghan was treasurer, the government will tightly restrict pay rises is more than a struggle for the quality of life for all the working class.